sunsetsonwheels/webstore/README.md

 gulp
 ```

-and of course enable GitHub pages and set it to host from `docs/`.
-You will need to run this step every commit to have the changes from `src/` be reflected on GitHub Pages.
+and of course enable GitHub Pages and set it to host from `docs/`.
+You will need to run the 'Build the project' step every commit to have the changes from `src/` be reflected on GitHub Pages.

 ## Contributing